federico-villani/page-performance-optimization/README.md

     - detached frontend
     - cms theming
     - use built in functionality of the framework vs custom
+    - unique source of truth
+    - single responsibility for functions/components
   - Best Practices
     - JS
         - javascript modules